javascript-tutorial/en.javascript.info/1-js/05-data-types/01-primitives-methods/article.md

 Let's look at the key distinction between primitives and objects.

 A primitive
-: Is a value of a primitive type.
-There are 6 primitive types: `string`, `number`, `boolean`, `symbol`, `null` and `undefined`.

 An object
 : Is capable of storing multiple values as properties.
 Can be created with `{}`, for instance: `{name: "John", age: 30}`.
 There are other kinds of objects in JavaScript, e.g. functions are objects.

-One of the best things about objects is that we can store functions within them as properties:
+One of the best things about objects is that we can store a function as one of its properties:

 ```js run
 let john = {